Fikadulem/503_Lab1_1/README.md

-# Lab 1.1: Make a Website from Scratch
+# Lab 1.1: Make a Website from a blank canvas

 ##Introduction

-In lab 1, we will be learning the basics of HTML, CSS, JavaScript, and File Transfer Protocol (FTP). **Think of HTML as the noun, CSS as the adjective and JavaScript as the verb.** HTML holds the content that the browser reads, the CSS describes how each feature on your site will look and JavaScript describes the actions and interaction.
+In lab 1 part 1, we will be learning the basics of HTML, CSS, JavaScript, and File Transfer Protocol (FTP). **Think of HTML as the noun, CSS as the adjective and JavaScript as the verb.** HTML holds the content that the browser reads, the CSS describes how each feature on your site will look and JavaScript describes the actions and interaction.
 I will describe how to build each of these files, and together we will build a very basic website.
 Next week, in part 2, we will download a HTML5, CSS3 template, but before we do that, let’s learn and execute the basics and write code by hand.
 It is going to be fun!
 We will work through <a href="http://slides.com/brittaricker-1/make-a-website-together-by-hand#/">the following slides together in class</a>, you are welcome to use these as reference.
+When you follow this tutorial, you will end up with a website that looks something like <a href="http://faculty.washington.edu/bricker0/basic.html">this</a>.

 I will not be providing extensive explainations regarding the fundamentals of HTML, CSS, and JavaScript.